adobecom/milo/libs/utils/lana.md

         * Toggle between prod and stage endpoints
 ## Helper Functions

-`window.lana.setClientId(clientId)`: sets the client ID for the current page.
+The helper functions have been deprecated in favor of the options being passed with every lana call.

-It is recommended that the client ID is set for every page so that implicit errors are logged with that client ID.
+~~`window.lana.setClientId(clientId)`: sets the client ID for the current page.~~

-`window.lana.setDefaultOptions(options)`: Updates the default options.
-Any params not defined in the options object will keep the existing default options.
+~~`window.lana.setDefaultOptions(options)`: Updates the default options.
+Any params not defined in the options object will keep the existing default options.~~

-Note that the current option state is stored in `window.lana.options` and can also be directly changed there.
+Note that the default option state is stored in `window.lana.options` and can be directly changed there, though it is not recommended as multiple lana clients can co-exist on a single page.

 ## Debugging